JKorf/Binance.Net/docs/ClientInfo/SpotApi/IBinanceClientSpotApiExchangeData.md

 [https://binance-docs.github.io/apidocs/spot/en/#compressed-aggregate-trades-list](https://binance-docs.github.io/apidocs/spot/en/#compressed-aggregate-trades-list)
 <p>

 *Gets compressed, aggregate trades.
-Trades that fill at the time, from the same order, with the same price will have the quantity aggregated.*
+Trades that fill at the same time, from the same order, with the same price will have the quantity aggregated.*

 ```csharp
 var client = new BinanceClient();